JakeChrist/LLMMemorySystem/docs/gui_settings.md

 - `T_think` – seconds of inactivity before background thinking starts.
 - `T_dream` – idle time before the DreamEngine is triggered.
 - `T_alarm` – maximum duration of dreaming before waking automatically.
+- `LLM backend` – selects which language model implementation to use.
+- `Database file` – location of the SQLite memory store.
 - `LMStudio timeout` – request timeout in seconds when using the LMStudio backend.
 Set the value to `0` to wait indefinitely.
 This option only appears when the active LLM is LMStudio.